cgrates/cgrates/docs/ers.rst

 		Request read from the source.
 In case of file content without field name, the index will be passed instead of field source path.

 	**\*hdr**
-		Header values (available only in case of *\*file_fwv*).
+		Header values (available only in case of *\*fileFWV*).
 In case of file content without field name, the index will be passed instead of field source path.

 	**\*trl**
-		Trailer values (available only in case of *\*file_fwv*).
+		Trailer values (available only in case of *\*fileFWV*).
 In case of file content without field name, the index will be passed instead of field source path.

 flags
 	Special tags enforcing the actions/verbs done on an event.
 There are two types of flags: **main** and **auxiliary**.